eesmer/DebianDC/DebianDC-Handbook.md

 ![alt text](screenshots/handbook/user-management-1.png "DebianDC User Management")

 From this menu,
-can create new users
-user can delete
-can determine the duration of stay active can disable the use of the user account can set new password or force password change and you can get the list of user accounts.
+can create new users, user can delete, can determine the duration of stay active, can disable the use of the user account, <br>
+can set new password or force password change, and you can get the list of the user accounts.
 <br>
 <br>
 opening a new user account<br>